The best UK credit cards for airport lounge access in 2021

 - The Preferred Rewards Gold Credit Card From American Express U.K.

-Comparing welcome bonuses of best credit cards for airport lounge access
+Comparing welcome bonuses of the best cards for airport lounge access

 |Credit Card||Annual fee||Welcome bonus|

-There are only nine Centurion Lounges open in the U.S.: Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Miami (MIA), New York LaGuardia (LGA), Philadelphia (PHL), Phoenix (PHX), San Francisco (SFO) and Seattle-Tacoma (SEA).
-Amex has also announced plans to open Centurion Lounges at New York Kennedy (JFK), Los Angeles (LAX), Charlotte (CLT) and Denver (DEN).
+There are a wide range of Centurion Lounges in the U.S.: Charlotte (CLT), Dallas (DFW), Denver (DEN), Houston (IAH), Las Vegas (LAS), Los Angeles (LAX), Miami (MIA), New York (JFK), New York (LGA), Philadelphia (PHL), Phoenix (PHX), San Francisco (SFO) and Seattle (SEA)

 The Amex Lounge Collection also features the following international airport lounges, which are classified as either Centurion or American Express Lounges: